testop-com/testop-documentation/README.md

 ## 📄 License & Confidentiality

-This documentation is proprietary to TEST-TOP and contains confidential information about internal systems.
+This documentation is proprietary to TES-TOP and contains confidential information about internal systems.
 Access is restricted to authorized stakeholders only.

 ---